 Years ago I made a cake inspired by the Ding Dongs.
-I don’t remember much about it other than the filling was made with flour, sugar and Crisco and that the end result really was better than it sounded.
+I don’t remember much about Ding Dong Cake other than the filling was made with flour, sugar and Crisco and that the end result really was better than it sounds.
 Given that I’m on a retro cake bender, I looked for the Ding Dong cake recipe again and made a small one this week.

 I don’t have much to say about this other than if you like Ding Dongs, you should try it.
 Fuzz, who has never tried a Ding Dong, thought the filling was weird and greasy.
 Todd thought it was awesome, and I thought it was just okay.
 Actual Ding Dong filling is better.
 Maybe next time I’ll just make a cake, split it, and fill the center with Ding Dongs.